-Many offices workers, spend the whole day in a chair staring at a monitor – I do that, as an IT person everything I do require me to sit at a desk and enter information into a computer watching a screen.
-Sitting all day is not smart, I think humans needs to move more.
+Many office workers, spend the whole day in a chair staring at a monitor – I do that, as an IT person everything I do require me to sit at a desk and enter information into a computer watching a screen.
+Sitting all day is not smart, I think humans need to move more.

-For us that have to sit, there are few things we could do to sit right and have posture, for me the key of sitting right is to have a strong core.
+For us that have to sit, there are few things we could do to sit right and have posture, for me the key to sitting right is to have a strong core.

 You may wonder what I mean with a strong core, the core is the muscles that work as the stabilizers for the entire body.
 The core is your midsection and it involves all your muscles in that area including the front, back and sides.